allhandsactive/site/donate.md

 excerpt: "Reach us by email, or visit us in person."
 ---

+## End of the year fundrasier for 2021!

+It's time for AHA's annual end of the year fundraiser, and we've got two matching periods where you can double your donation!

+* From December 1-15: The first $1000 donated will be matched.
+* From December 16-31: The first $1000 donated will be matched.

+Please head over to our [2021 Go Fund Me](https://www.gofundme.com/f/AHA-2021) to donate!

 ## Donate to All Hand Active
 All Hands Active depends on your generosity.
 Any donation helps, but we are especially grateful for recurring donations.
 <form action="https://www.paypal.com/cgi-bin/webscr" method="post" target="_top">